How to Complete the FAFSA Step by Step

 Merit aid, based on academic excellence, talent, and/or certain achievements, is also available.
 Some colleges won’t consider you for any of their merit scholarships until you’ve submitted the FAFSA, according to the Department of Education.
 Businesses, nonprofits, cultural organizations, and local groups also offer merit scholarships.

-You can also look into state grants and scholarships.
+In addition, you can look into state grants and scholarships.
 Every state has its own money and process for distributing aid.
 Some only require a completed FAFSA; others, a separate application.

 The Takeaway

-The bottom line: Learning how to complete the FAFSA application doesn’t have to take hours of your time.
+Completing the FAFSA application doesn’t have to take hours of your time.
 In fact, it typically takes less than an hour to complete from start to finish.
-Use our guide to walk you through how to fill out the FAFSA step by step in order to see how much federal aid you’ll qualify for and what types of aid you’re eligible to receive.
+Use our guide to walk through how to fill out the FAFSA step by step in order to see how much federal aid you’ll qualify for and what types of aid you’re eligible to receive.

 FAQ